 6) OATMEAL - Not just for breakfast, why not have it mid morning or mid afternoon with some berries/sliced apple/sliced pear and some ground flaxseed.
 Packed full of fibre and B Vitamins that are great for keeping us full for longer and energy.

-Debbie Vanderboom is a Nutritional Advisor and foodie who loves using fresh, wholesome food to nourish the body.
+Debbie Vanderboom is a Nutritional Advisor, Natural Juice Therapist and foodie who loves using fresh, wholesome food to nourish the body.
 Educating her clients on the importance of choosing healthy foods on a daily basis is her focus.
 She provides her clients with recipes, resources and meal plans to help develop healthy eating habits for life.